morlandi/django-datatables-view/README.rst

 In this context, the rendering of the table is the result of a serie of Ajax requests to the server following user interactions (i.e. when paging, ordering, searching, etc.).

-With django-datatables-view, basically you have to provide DatatablesView-derived view to describe the desired table content and behaviour, and the app manages the interaction with DataTables.net by responding to the ajax requests with suitable responses.
+With django-datatables-view, basically you have to provide a DatatablesView-derived view to describe the desired table content and behaviour, and the app manages the interaction with DataTables.net by reacting to the ajax requests with suitable responses.

 Features: